How do I apply?

 - Check the Schedule of Classes to see what is being offered.
 Write down the CRN for each course you wish to register for.

-- Log in into Academica and go to the Student tab.
-Under the Registration section on the left click Register/Add/Drop.
+- Login into Academica and go to the Student tab.
+Under the "Registration" section on the left click "Register/Add/Drop".

-How do I declare an undergraduate major/minor?
+How do I declare a co-major or minor?

 Do you want to participate in creating knowledge and work with others to solve an intellectual problem?